 Don’t be completely fooled – that’s an average so do be prepared for days of 40 degrees!
 Luckily, Sydney has some amazing beaches so you’ll be able to join in the locals with their surfing!

-A big city like Sydney can be quite daunting if you haven’t got anything planned.
-Take a look at these tours to give you an idea of the fun things the city has to offer!
+A big city like Sydney can be quite daunting if you haven’t got anything planned so do check out the fun tours that the city has to offer!

 Where are you travelling to this January?
 What other destinations would you class as the best places to travel in January?
 Are there any other amazing destinations you’d recommend at this time of year?
 Let us know in the comments below!